Rosehill suburb profile

 Rosehill rental market trends

-The rental market in Rosehill has remained stable over the past year, with house rents holding steady at $750 per week and unit rents unchanged at $530 per week.
-This stability suggests a balanced market, providing consistent opportunities for both renters and investors in this well-connected suburb.
+The rental market in Rosehill has remained stable over the past year, with no change in house rents, maintaining a median of $750 per week, and unit rents steady at $535 per week.
+This stability suggests a balanced market, providing consistent opportunities for both renters and investors in a well-established suburb.

 Suburbs near Rosehill